oracle/cloudtestdrive/AppDev/cloud-native/helidon/helidon-core/helidon-core.md

 - A directory, the names of files in the directory are matched against the desired configuration property name, then if a match is found the contents of the file is used as the configuration property value, useful for very large properties (e.g. an html template file!)

 - A URL, it's retrieved then the contents treated as if they were a file

-You can even if you want have a meta configuration file that defines the actual configuration sources to use.

 Finally you can if you want use code to modify the configuration dynamically.